Accounting for shared covariates in semi-parametric Bayesian additive regression trees: Simulation experiments

 \subsection{Friedman dataset}

-In this first scenario, we consider the Friedman equation \citep{friedman1991multivariate}:
+In this first scenario, we consider the Friedman equation:

 where $x_{.j} \sim \mbox{Uniform}(0,1) \:\forall\: j = 1, \ldots, p$ and $\epsilon_{i} \sim \mbox{N}(0, \sigma^{2})$.
-This equation is used for benchmarking tree-based methods using synthetic data, and has been used in many other papers, e.g., \cite{chipman2010bart, linero2018bayesian, deshpande2020vcbart}.
+This equation \citep{friedman1991multivariate} is used for benchmarking tree-based methods using synthetic data, and has been used in many other papers, e.g., \citet{chipman2010bart, linero2018bayesian, deshpande2020vcbart}.
 In this experiment, we set $n = 1000$, $p = (10, 50)$, and $\sigma^{2} = (1, 10)$, totalling four scenarios.
 To evaluate model performance, we use the bias of the parameter estimates as the accuracy measure, across $50$ replicates of the data-generation process.
 As the Friedman equation uses only $5$ covariates to generate the response, the additional $x_{.j}$ are noise, and have no impact on $y_{i}$.
-In this simulation, we aim to estimate the $p_1=2$ linear effects associated with $x_{4}$ and $x_{5}$ (denoted by $\beta_{4} = 10$ and $\beta_{5} = 5$, respectively) using the linear predictor, i.e., we set up $\mathbf{X}_{1}$ so that it contains only $x_{4}$ and $x_{5}$.
-In contrast, we let BART take care of the non-linear and interaction effects by setting $\mathbf{X}_{2}$ to contain all $p$ covariates (including $x_{4}$ and $x_{5}$).
+In this simulation, we aim to estimate the $p_1=2$ linear effects associated with $x_{4}$ and $x_{5}$ (denoted by $\beta_{4} = 10$ and $\beta_{5} = 5$, respectively) using the linear predictor, i.e., we set up $\mathbf{X}_{1}$ in SSP-BART, SSP-BART\textsuperscript{$\star$}, and CSP-BART so that it contains only $x_{4}$ and $x_{5}$.
+In contrast, we let BART take care of the non-linear and interaction effects by setting $\mathbf{X}_{2}$ to contain all $p$ covariates (including $x_{4}$ and $x_{5}$) for CSP-BART and SSP-BART\textsuperscript{$\star$}; SSP-BART's $\mathbf{X}_{2}$ is set up to contain all $p$ covariates, except $x_{4}$ and $x_{5}$.